InStitches Creative Textile Courses

 The studio will be open from 9.15am and the workshop will start at 9.30am until 4.30pm (ish) each day.

-Please note: Places are limited and are available on a first come, first served basis; to secure your place please ensure that your deposit is paid at the time of booking.
+Please note: Places are limited and are available on a first come, first served basis.

 To see more of Matthew's work visit his website